tardieu/torch-spyre/docs/sticks.md

 ## Strides

-Per-dimension host strides are not required to be decreasing or increasing.
+Per-dimension host strides are not required to be non-increasing or non-decreasing.

-Per-dimension device strides are implicit, decreasing, and derived from the `device_size`.
+Per-dimension device strides are implicit, non-increasing, and derived from the `device_size`.
 The `device_stride[i]` of device dimension `i` is `prod(device_size[i+1:])`.